Senior Environmental Chemist/Ecotoxicologist

 - Providing extensive technical knowledge across the following: ecotoxicology, environmental fate, physical-chemical properties, exposure assessment, multimedia fate modelling, QSARs, statistics, data analysis, chemical analysis, risk assessment, scientific writing.

 - Working with marketing and sales staff to ensure effective promotion of NCEC’s capabilities at events, as well as through webinars, technical papers and thought pieces.

 - Keeping up to date with market trends and developments and helping us to develop new consultancy offerings to support business growth.

-- Overseeing the work of junior staff supporting, as well as managing one’s own workload, in relation to technical projects and client work as agreed with Product Managers (ensuring the quality, accuracy and timeliness of deliverables).
+- Overseeing the work of junior staff supporting, as well as managing one’s own workload, in relation to technical projects and client work (ensuring the quality, accuracy and timeliness of deliverables).

 - Supporting the personal development of members of the team in technical areas.

 - We are interested to talk to prospective applicants who can evidence some or all of the following criteria:

 - A strong background in the environmental assessment of chemicals in a regulatory context; placing, reviewing and interpreting ecotoxicology and environmental fate tests, use of alternative methods (QSARs, read across, in vitro), exposure assessment and risk characterisation.

 - Expertise in niche technical areas would be of interest, such as polymers, persistence, biodegradability, bioaccumulation, endocrine disruptors, metals.

 - Educated to master’s degree level or higher in environmental toxicology, chemistry, biology or a related discipline with a minimum of five years’ post-graduate experience.